VAPOR CONTROL SYSTEMS (VCS)DHS Logo

 A Certifying Entity Oversight Program was developed by the Hazardous Materials Division whereby the authority of review, inspection, testing, and certification of facility VCSs is delegated to private, third-party, certifying entities accepted by the Coast Guard.
 This program, which is recognized as one of most progressive of its kind in government, allows marine facilities to hire, at their choice, the Coast Guard authorized certifying entity who can best accommodate their needs to conduct the certification in a cost effective and timely manner.

 Certifying entities accepted by the Coast Guard do not work for the Coast Guard under any procurement or service contracts.
 Instead, they are paid by the facilities to conduct VCS certifications on behalf of the Coast Guard.
 For this reason, it is necessary for the Coast Guard to have an oversight program to maintain technical control and quality assurance over the VCS certification program.
-A successful third-party oversight program can provide assurance that certifying entities are capable of performing facility VCS certifications, and that the certifications were conducted in accordance with Coast Guard guidelines.
+A successful third-party oversight program can provide assurance that certifying entities are capable of performing facility VCS certifications, and that the certifications are conducted in accordance with Coast Guard guidelines.
 As a result, the oversight program can significantly reduce erroneous certifications, which may otherwise impair the safety of facility VCSs.

 To ensure that all of the Coast Guard accepted CEs perform the facility VCS certification under a standard set of criteria, the Hazardous Materials Division issued detailed guidelines to all certifying entities in October 1991, for conducting review, certification, and initial inspection of shore side facility VCSs.
 New regulations, 33 CFR 154 Subpart P, took effect on August 15, 2013 for new facilities and on August 15, 2016 for existing facilities.
 These new regulations replaced 33 CFR 154 Subpart E. Under the administrative requirements of the guidelines, a certifying entity, upon its satisfaction, is required to issue a certification letter to the cognizant COTP stating that the facility VCS complies with 33 CFR part 154, subpart P and other applicable Coast Guard requirements.
 The certifying entity is also required, under a separate Coast Guard guideline, to provide the Hazardous Materials Division with an oversight letter forwarding the required technical information for the VCS certified.